bazaarvoice/gumshoe/README.md

 somewhere for auditing and analysis is left to other tools.

 ## Events
 Events are an occurence of something in your code.
-They have a name, a timestamp and arbitrary data that is pertinent to your application and the specific event.
+They have a name, an emitted_at timestamp and arbitrary data that is pertinent to your application and the specific event.
 Gumshoe puts no restrictions on you here.
 The events will be converted to JSON before they are emitted.

 ## Contexts
 Contexts have a name and store data that is included in events.
 While a context